gammapy/gammapy/docs/development/setup.rst

 to the HTML documentation.

 Jupyter notebooks present in the ``gammapy-extra`` GitHub repository are also part of the documentation.
-They are copied to a temporal ``docs/notebooks`` folder during the process of documentation building and converted to the Sphinx-formatted HTML files present in the :ref:`tutorials` section.
-Raw Jupyter notebooks files and .py scripts versions are stored in the ``docs/_static/notebooks`` folder generated during the documentation building process.
+They are copied to a ``docs/notebooks`` folder during the process of documentation building and converted to the Sphinx-formatted HTML files present in the :ref:`tutorials` section.
+Raw Jupyter notebooks files and .py scripts versions are placed in the ``docs/_static/notebooks`` folder generated during the documentation building process.

 In the repository you will find a bunch of other files and folders.
 We will explain